marcluettecke/data_science_engineering_blog_post/write_up.md

 This slightly longer class includes all the necessary steps for us to wrangle the data and prepare if for the upcoming modeling steps.
 We have a clear separation of concerns between the simple functionality to split the data set into training and test data, reshaping its dimensions for the vector operations, and initializing our parameter vector theta.

-Testing these methods becomes much more accessible and will be naturally well-documented:
+Testing these methods becomes much more accessible and will be naturally well-documented.
+Important to distinguish here are software tests of [training and inference code](https://blogs.nvidia.com/blog/2016/08/22/difference-deep-learning-training-inference-ai/): Training code tests fall under the responsibility of the Machine Learn practitioner - how does the model run, where can we fine-tune parameters, etc. The more impactful side of the coin will be how the model changes the product and user experience through its inferences.
+Therefore, streamlined standards for these tests will ensure high code quality and maintainability of the code base.

 These functionalities go hand in hand with the usual benefits of modularized python projects, such as virtual environments with a clearly defined dependency management via a `requirements.txt` file.

 ## Where does that leave us, and what to do from here?

 We have explored how Data Science has become one of the professional trends of the 21st century that will not fade away anytime soon.
-While it has brought remarkable advances in technology, its diverse problem space creates a conundrum of best practices to follow.
+While it has brought remarkable technological advances, its diverse problem space creates a conundrum of best practices to follow.
-I propose that Software Engineering's approach to problems proves useful for Data Scientist, who is aiming for scalable and testable production level code.
+I propose that Software Engineering's approach to problems proves useful for Data Scientist aiming for scalable and testable production-level code.

 The main benefits, which I tried to illustrate along a simple classification problem, are that:

 - modularized Python code is more straightforwardly maintained, explored, and collaborated on
 - distinct classes with often a singular purpose can be tested and extended easily (in comparison to prevalent notebook approaches in Data Science)
 - you never know how and when a model will become more complex.
-Even our toy example could be split up into five sequentially operating modules.
-All of these steps allow for many other approaches to how to retrieve the data, to which model to apply, and how to benchmark it.
+We could even split up our toy example into five sequentially operating modules.
+These steps allow for many other approaches to retrieving the data, which model to apply, and how to benchmark it.
 Our system enabled easy extensions for feasible alternatives

-There is a definite use case for prototyping in the Jupyter notebook, which proves especially useful in an introductory presentation of results to an uninformed audience.
+There is a definite use case for [prototyping in the Jupyter notebook](https://engineering.leanix.net/blog/jupyter-notebooks-are-a-shell-replacement/), which proves especially useful in an introductory presentation of results to an uninformed audience.

-But, if the goal is to build solutions to complex problems in teams that will benefit from a predefined code quality, working in designated Python modules and following industry-proven Software Engineering principles will greatly help.
+But, if the goal is to build solutions to complex problems in teams that will benefit from a predefined code quality, working in designated Python modules and following industry-proven Software Engineering principles will significantly help.

 [^1]: For the sake of the example, let us assume that these are test exams, which do not fully determine if a student passes by themselves.
 Otherwise, this would not be a statistical but a purely additive, i.e., deterministic exercise.
 [^2]: Technically, this so-called _co-variance_ between the individual predictors is not ideal.
 We would want to add factors to our model that are highly explicative of the dependent variable but are agnostic (independent) of each other.
 [^3]: This approach might be overkill for this particular scenario of a quick logistic regression.
 But, if we wanted to compare multiple models, add tests for all helper functions, and see this as a starting point, a clear distinction between the functionalities within small-scoped classes might simplify the code.
 [^4]: Tests are added for the loader and cleaner classes for illustrative purposes.
 In a production-level scenario, one might consider writing the tests before the actual code, following the so-called [TDD - Test-Driven-Development](https://en.wikipedia.org/wiki/Test-driven_development).
+[^5]: The alternative to classes would be stateless modules, which in this use case might even be more appropriate because our pipeline does not depend on any features for which software classes are beneficial - statefulness, hierarchical inheritance, etc. Still, classes, as a cornerstone of Object Oriented way to structure code, make this short introduction more accessible to the diverse background of software engineers not familiar with Python syntax or language-specific intricacies.